Sundance Review: 'Am I Ok?' Offers Refreshing Take on Familiar Genres

-Sundance Review: ‘Am I OK?’ offers refreshing take on rom-com dramedy hybrid
+Sundance Review: ‘Am I OK?’ offers up a refreshing take on the rom-com dramedy hybrid

-Married couple Tig Notaro and Stephanie Allynne made their directorial debut at this year’s Sundance Film Festival with Am I OK?, a sharply written dramedy on the trials of same-sex relationships.
+Married couple Tig Notaro and Stephanie Allynne make their directorial debut at Sundance with Am I OK?, a sharply written dramedy on the trials of same sex relationships.
 Penned by Lauren Pomerantz, it features solid performances from Dakota Johnson and Sonoya Mizuno as best friends.
-In its handling of the central premise, Am I OK? keeps the focus on this central pairing of Lucy and Jane respectively, as the former experiences a series of subtle epiphanies.
+In its handling of the central premise, Am I OK keeps the focus on this central pairing of Lucy and Jane respectively, as the former experiences a series of subtle epiphanies.

-In terms of rom-com dynamics, it is business as usual, as excursions down to a gay club and awkward first attempts at flirting are handled with humor.
-From the outset, the writing of these two characters is so good that audiences will just go with it, while Johnson and Mizuno make their chemistry look easy.
-In the main, this film also veers away from anything too serious when it comes to conflict, while each of Lucy’s encounters is often rose-tinted with minimal drama.
+In terms of rom-com dynamics it is business as usual, as excursions down to a gay club and awkward first attempts at flirting are handled with humour.
+From the outset the writing of these two characters is so good that audiences will just go with it, while Johnson and Mizuno make their chemistry look easy.
+In the main this film also veers away from anything too serious when it comes to conflict, while each of Lucy’s encounters are often rose tinted with minimal drama.

 Kiersey Clemons represents the pinnacle of Lucy’s ambitions in the beginning as Brittany, where an overfamiliar hand on the shoulder signals a seemingly deeper interest.
 Time is also taken to establish the relationship between Lucy and Brittany within this film, while their interactions feel organic rather than stereotypical.
 Elsewhere, much of the film hinges on how Lucy handles this transition, while a far-flung job offer threatens to take Jane away at a crucial moment to create impetus.

 On so many levels Am I OK? embraces formula and concedes to convention, as the romantic comedy gets retrofitted for a culture which defies definition.
-That being said, as a step forward in the genre, it represents only minor movement, rather than a strident advance into new territory — where giving the concept an engaging mainstream sheen offers this film a broader appeal in terms of domestic box office.
-Those flagrant issues aside, Am I OK? does harbor other problems, not least of which are amongst the cast, who suffer from some severely limited screen time.
+That being said, as a step forward in the genre it represents only minor movement, rather than a strident advance into new territory.
+Where giving the concept an engaging mainstream sheen, offers this film a broader appeal in terms of domestic box office.
+Those flagrant issues aside, Am I OK? does harbour other problems, not least of which are amongst the cast, who suffer from some severely limited screen time.

-Sean Hayes, formerly of Will and Grace fame, is sorely underused as Jane’s boss at the advertising firm, while Jermaine Fowler also gets short shrift as her thinly-written boyfriend Danny.
+Sean Hayes, formerly of Will and Grace fame, is sorely underused as Jane’s boss at the advertising firm, while Jermaine Fowler also gets short thrift, as her thinly written boyfriend Danny.
 On the flip side, Molly Gordon excels in an excruciating role as work colleague Kat, who steamrollers over everyone in her desire to be front and centre.
-Elsewhere, Tig Notaro throws in a fleeting comedic turn as the hippy-infused head of an abstract hammock retreat.
-Beyond that, this is business as usual, without the satisfaction of a saccharine-soaked happy ending.
+Elsewhere, Tig Notaro throws in a fleeting comedic turn as the hippy infused head of an abstract hammock retreat.
+Beyond that, this is business as usual, without the satisfaction of a saccharine soaked happy ending.

-The inclusion of this film in the Sundance lineup expresses an ethos that has remained strong since its inception, as it looks to highlight new voices in film and cinema, that might not have an outlet elsewhere.
+The inclusion of this film in the Sundance line up expresses an ethos which has remained strong since its inception, as it looks to highlight new voices in film and cinema, that might not have an outlet elsewhere.
 Both Tig Notaro and Stephanie Allyne, who have been at Sundance before in different capacities, reflect exactly that approach.
-Meaning that with Am I OK?, they have marked themselves out as directors of note, with a very personal take on this particular genre.
+Meaning that with Am I OK? they have marked themselves out as directors of note, with a very personal take on this particular genre.

 Fantastic